-Make-a-Wish clarifies policy after confusion on vaccinations
+Make-A-Wish clarifies policy after confusion on vaccinations

 The foundation says these children are in fact still eligible.

 The confusion arose from the fact that the video clip that went viral cuts off before Davis had finished his explanation in the two-minute, 22-second video about which children would be eligible.
-The outbreak of COVID-19 had led Make-a-Wish to suspend granting wishes — for all children, whether vaccinated for not — that might put them at risk.
+The outbreak of COVID-19 led Make-A-Wish to postpone granting some wishes — for all children, whether vaccinated for not — that might put them at risk.

-The video, emailed on June 9, was meant to inform families of Make-a-Wish children and foundation volunteers that certain types of wishes would resume being granted again in September and that planning to fulfill them could begin.
+The video, emailed on June 9, was meant to inform families of Make-A-Wish children and foundation volunteers that certain types of wishes, including those involving air travel or large crowds, would resume being granted again in September and that planning to fulfill them could begin.
 But certain wishes for unvaccinated children that are currently deemed to be risky will continue to be on hold until medical guidance changes.

-“We respect everyone’s freedom of choice,” Davis says in the video.
+“We respect everyone’s freedom of choice,” Davis says in the full video, in which he also acknowledges that some children may be too young or too ill to be vaccinated.
 “We can’t wait until Sept.
-15 when we can expand the types of life-changing wishes we can grant.”
+15, when we can expand the types of life-changing wishes we can grant.”

 To clarify the “misinformation and falsehoods on social media and in some media outlets,” the foundation issued a simpler statement: